Memnon: Mythical King of the Ethiopians

-One of the "cyclic poets", Arctinus composed the epics Aethiopis and Sack of Troy, which were contributions to the Trojan War cycle, The original historical work by Arctinus of Miletus only survives in fragments.
+One of the "cyclic poets", Arctinus of Miletus composed the epics Aethiopis and Sack of Troy, which were contributions to the Trojan War cycle, retold the death of Memnon.
+However, the original work by Arctinus only survives in fragments.
 Much of what is known about Memnon comes from post-Homeric Greek and Roman writers.
 Homer includes a passing mention to Memnon in the Odyssey.

 Herodotus called Susa "the city of Memnon," Herodotus describes two tall statues with Egyptian and Aethiopian dress that some, he says, identify as Memnon; he disagrees, having previously stated that he believes it to be Sesostris.
 One of the statues was on the road from Smyrna to Sardis.
 Herodotus described a carved figure matching this description near the old road from Smyrna to Sardis.Philostratus The Elder of Lemnos in his work Imagines describes art which depicts Memnon: